 The "World Map of all the Constellations"

-When I teach astronomy to children, we spend a good part of the year (off and on) going over the individual stars and constellations that they can see in the night sky after dinner.
-Sometimes students will try taping the paper charts of different constellations next to each other to represent how they go together.
+When I taught astronomy to children, we spent a good part of the year (off and on) going over the individual stars and constellations that they could see in the night sky after dinner.
+Sometimes students would try taping the paper charts of different constellations next to each other to represent how they go together.
 Somewhere along the way, after we have learned a few constellations over there and over there and over there, a student will often ask if it is possible to make a "world map" of all the constellations.
 If nobody asks, I wonder it aloud for them.
 If we could make such a map, what shape would it have to have?
 (We might have a problem with the fact that the constellations move, and are in different parts of the sky in different times.
 We have a few questions of motion to figure out, but it turns out that we can make a "world map of stars", in the shape of a sphere, as long as we remember that it has to spin the right way.)
-And if we can make such a "world map of stars", wouldn't it be almost as useful as a globe map of the earth?
+And if we can make such a "world map of stars", wouldn't it be almost as useful as a globe of the earth?
 The globe is our map of all of our home world, and a spherical "globe" of constellations would be our map of all outer space.

 And some time after Christmas, after we have finally covered all of the bright and helpful landmarks in the sky, it is finally time to see if we can put all the pieces together and make our "world map" of all constellations, our map of outer space.

 Perhaps you are familiar with The School of Athens, Raphael's tribute to the seekers of wisdom in the ancient world.
 Do you notice anything if you look closely at the right side?